NERC-CEH/catalogue/README.markdown

     vagrant up

+### Having trouble getting it up? - When resuming

+This is probally because the shared folders from you host are attached to your vagrant box after startup.
+This means that certain services are kicked off before the data they require is present.

+To get around this, we maintain a bash script of all the services which need restarting.

+    ./vagrant-resume.sh

 Once you are up and running, try visiting one of the [metadata](https://localhost:8080/documents/ff55462e-38a4-4f30-b562-f82ff263d9c3) documents in your browser.
 Note that the server is using **https** on port 8080

 ## Testing